QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/gauss-seidel.md

 ## Gauss-seidel in R

-Here how you could see this in R code.
+Here is how you could see this in R code.
 We are checking the convergence with $\epsilon = 0.001$.

 ```r
 # our functions